 How to Paint Brick

 Anytime you paint bricks that have never been painted before you need to start by cleaning them very well.
 We like to use a cleaner called TSP mixed with water and a scrub brush to clean bricks.
-Of course, you may not be able to get them perfectly clean but do the best you can.
-After cleaning the bricks you should wait a few hours to make sure they are completely dry before you proceed with primer.
+Of course, you may not be able to get them perfectly clean but do the best you can to promote good adhesion on the bricks.
+After cleaning the bricks you should wait a few hours to make sure they are completely dry before you proceed with priming or painting coats.
+We never want to paint a wet surface as this can cause many problems.

 If the bricks have not been painted previously you will need to apply a masonry primer before painting.
 The masonry primer is a fairly thick primer that will help fill small holes in bricks and grout and will help with adhesion when you apply the paint.
 We do not recommend trying to paint bare bricks and grout without a primer coat.